-Juicing is so effective at alkalising your body, and being alkaline is so important for the hair that I usually recommend to anyone suffering from hair loss to try a detox period where they only consume vegetable juices.
+Juicing is so effective at alkalising your body, and being alkaline is so important for the hair that I usually recommend to anyone suffering from thin or receding hair to try a detox period where they only consume vegetable juices.

 This is by far the quickest way to reduce the acidity.

 Vegetable juices are highly alkalising for the body because, essentially, only the alkaline nutrients and minerals are extracted, and the fibre is left behind.

 (Now fibre is important, but to start with it’s more important to get the alkalinity of the juices.)

 This means you can get the alkalinity of say 10 carrots, 3 cucumbers and 2 whole celery plants easily into your body by drinking just a couple of litres of juice.

 It would be hard (and take a long time to eat that many vegetables without the juicer.)